Compare Forex Brokers!

 Not all brokers guarantee NBP

-Additionally, while brokers in Uganda and other jurisdictions may say they offer negative balance protection, it may not be automatic.
+Additionally, while brokers in Tanzania and other jurisdictions may say they offer negative balance protection, it may not be automatic.
 In other words, you may have to request it from your broker.
 So, before selecting a broker, you should perform careful research to ensure that the policies and services they offer suit your trading needs.
 Remember that if you opt for a brokerage that does not offer negative balance protection, you expose yourself to unnecessary financial risk.

 Arbitrage

-In some cases, brokers in Uganda don’t offer negative balance protection because they have been the victims of arbitrage.
+In some cases, brokers in South Africa don’t offer negative balance protection because they have been the victims of arbitrage.
 Arbitrage trading involves the simultaneous buying and selling of the same Forex pair to exploit pricing inefficiencies between two brokers.
 A trader often opens accounts at two different brokers, takes advantage of the price differences, and uses negative balance protection to ensure they don’t lose more than their deposit.
 If a broker suspects that a trader is arbitrage trading and exploiting negative balance protection, the broker may revoke the negative balance protection.

 Some brokers also seek to entice new customers to open accounts by offering NBP for an introductory period only.
 When researching brokers, you should ensure the broker you are considering offers unlimited negative balance protection because once the grace period expires, you will be liable for any negative balances carried by your account.